lvm/docker-kdenlive/README.md

  `--device=/dev/snd`

-note that sound might get disabled on your host machine until you close the containter.
+note that sound might get disabled on your host machine until you close the container.